Celebrando Nuestras Raíces/ Celebrating Our Roots:

 Honoring Our Culture, Embracing the Future Celebration is the month-long series of campus events taking place during Hispanic Heritage Month that recognizes the struggles and celebrates the victories of our diverse Latinx, Chicanx, and Hispanic community.
 It is centered in our continuous resilience in the face of oppression of all forms.
 It emphasizes the strength and the beauty of our families and communities.
 We will highlight the ways in which our communities have, do, and continue to overcome systemic injustice and inequality.
 We will acknowledge the struggles to preserve and use our languages.
 We will elevate the members of the community who have led these efforts, especially those who are no longer with us in body.

-The Celebrando Nuestras Raices Planning Committee, which leads the SDSU Latinx/Hispanic Heritage Celebration, invites you to join us for the inaugural Kick off ceremony and keynote.
+The Celebrando Nuestras Raices Planning Committee, which leads the SDSU Latinx/Hispanic Heritage Celebration, invites you to watch the inaugural Kick off ceremony and keynote.

 SDSU President Adela de La Torre, Ph.D.